 Main Article Content

 Virtualization technology is slowly being used to build network infrastructure called Network Function Virtualization (NFV).
-It takes network functions such as firewall, load balancer, IPS out of its hardware then use its software to be run on high specification server.
-It helps reduce vendor lock-in and help create a multiplatform network function environment.
+It takes network functions such as firewall, load balancer, IPS out of its hardware then uses its software to be run on high specification server.
+It helps to reduce vendor lock-in and creates a multiplatform network function environment for telecommunication or Internet Service Provider (ISP) company.
 It has a lot of benefits compared to a traditional network.
-One of them is it can reduce the number of hardware that is used in the telecom industry.
-This technology runs on the hypervisor that is used for the management of hardware.
+One of them is reducing the number of hardware that is used in the telecom industry.
+This technology runs on the hypervisor that is used for the hardware management.
 One of the important components from NFV is Virtualized Network Function (VNF).
-In NFV, network devices are run on a server so that a firewall is needed because if an attack occurs on the network it will interfere with existing network components.
-This paper focuses on analyzing the performance of two firewall system, pfSense, and FortiGate.
-Both firewalls will run on the VMware ESXi hypervisor.
-It aims to determine the firewall performance comparison in normal conditions without attacks and under SYN DoS attacks.
-We also evaluate firewall failover capabilities.
-Based on the results of testing obtained that overall FortiGate has better performance.
-It has better ability in handling DoS SYN attack because it has lower throughput performance degradation and better FTP performance compare to pfSense.
-We conclude that FortiGate has best performance compare with pfSense
+In NFV, network devices are run on a server so that a firewall is needed.
+If an attack occurs on the network, it will interfere the existing network components.
+This paper focuses on analyzing the performance of two firewall systems: pfSense, and FortiGate.
+Both firewalls run on the VMware ESXi hypervisor.
+It compares the firewall performance in normal conditions without attacks and under SYN DoS attacks.
+Besides, firewall failover capabilities are evaluated.
+Based on the overall testing results, FortiGate has better performance than pfSense.
+It has better ability in handling DoS SYN attack because of lower throughput performance degradation and better FTP performance.
+It is concluded that FortiGate has best performance if it is compared to pfSense.

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 Authors who publish with this journal agree to the following terms:

 - Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.